 How do you test for Candida overgrowth?

-You’ll want to check your levels for IgG, IgA, and IgM candida anti-bodies.
+You’ll want to check your levels for IgG, IgA, and IgM candida antibodies.
 These can be checked through most any lab.
 High levels indicate an overgrowth of candida.
 I find in my clinic that these can often be negative even when the stool or urine test is positive.

 I find this to be the most accurate test available.
 This will check for candida in your colon or lower intestines.
 The lab can usually determine the species of yeast as well as which treatment will be affective.
 (Note: be sure that your doctor orders a comprehensive stool test rather than the standard stool test.)

-How do you treat candida overgrowth?
+How do we get rid of candida overgrowth?

 Effectively treating candida involves stopping the yeast overgrowth, restoring the friendly bacteria that usually keep them in check, and healing your gut so that candida can no longer enter your bloodstream.

 Getting rid of the candida overgrowth primarily requires a change in diet to a low carbohydrate diet.
 Sugar is what feeds yeast, so eliminating sugar in all of its simple forms like candy, desserts, alcohol and flours.
 And reducing to only one cup a day of the more complex carbohydrates such as grains, beans, fruit, bread, pasta, and potatoes will prevent the Candida from growing and eventually cause it to die.
 I would recommend eliminating all fermented foods as well.

 How to treat candida

 1. Maintain a low-carb diet.